 Over the years, we’ve done lots of residential and commercial projects.
 In the ‘90s, people liked Zen, modern interiors, but we decided to break apart from what’s trendy and focus on retro, colourful designs.
 This differentiated us from the others.
-These days, we are more diverse.
-We celebrated our 20th year anniversary last year, and we have evolved in a way that allows us to still be fun and colourful, while undertaking a lot of serious, modern contemporary projects.
+These days though, we are more diverse.
+We celebrated our 20th year anniversary in 2019, and we have evolved in a way that allows us to still be fun and colourful, while undertaking a lot of serious, modern contemporary projects.

 What is your firm’s design identity?

 The most distinct aspect of Free Space Intent is that we are very diverse.
 We don’t stick to one particular design as our company identity.
 As designers, we believe that we have to listen to what the homeowners want.
 We’ll help them to piece their ideas together and create something unique, rather than something that is trendy and ends up looking the same as every other house.
-We don’t believe in cookie-cutter designs.
+This is because we don’t believe in cookie-cutter designs.

 What are your areas of expertise?

 Our forte lies in designing small residential spaces.
 We are also unafraid of using bold colours and patterns effectively to create the right mood and look within a space.